-The Directors present their report together with the audited consolidated financial statements for the year ended 31 December 2020.
+The board of the Company ("Board") present their report together with the audited consolidated financial statements for the year ended 31 December 2021.

 PRINCIPAL ACTIVITIES

 The Company acts as an investment holding company.
 The Group is principally engaged in provision of waste treatment technologies and services which specializes in technology development, design, system integration, project investment, consultancy, operation and maintenance of waste treatment facilities, especially waste-to-energy projects.
 Particulars of the Company's principal subsidiaries are set out in note 1 to the consolidated financial statements.